Azure/aks-engine-azurestack/extensions/windows-patches/README.md

 3. Scroll down to "How to get this update", and click on the ["Microsoft Update Catalog"](http://catalog.update.microsoft.com/v7/site/Search.aspx?q=KB4343909) link.
 4. Find the row for `(year)-(month) Cumulative Update for Windows Server 2016 ((1709 or 1803)) for x64-based Systems (KB######)`, and click the "Download" button.
 5. This will pop up a new window with a hyperlink such as `windows10.0-kb4343909-x64_f931af6d56797388715fe3b0d97569af7aebdae6.msu`.
 Copy that link.
+6. Obtain the update's published SHA-256 hash through a trusted channel.
-6. Include that link in the `extensionParameters` as shown in the [Example](#Example)
+7. Include the link and hash in `extensionParameters` as shown in the [Example](#example).

 ### Supplied by Microsoft support

 Once you have downloaded a private patch from Microsoft support, it needs to be put in an Azure-accessible location.
 The easiest way to do this is to create an [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#blob-storage-accounts) account.
 Once uploaded, you can create a private link with a key to access it that will work with this extension.

-> This requires [Enabling Loading of Test Signed Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), and is not for use on production systems.
-If you provide a private patch as an `.exe` file, then test signing will be enabled automatically by this extension.
+> Some private patches require [Enabling Loading of Test Signed Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), which weakens code-integrity enforcement and is not for use on production systems.
+Test signing is disabled by default.
+Add `-EnableTestSigning` to `extensionParameters` only when Microsoft Support explicitly requires it.

 1. If you haven't already, install the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-az-cli2), and run `az login` to log in to Azure
 2. Copy the sample below for either bash (Linux, Mac, or WSL), or PowerShell (Windows), and modify the variables at the top.

 #### Using az cli and bash to upload the patch